A call to arms: making the case for more reusable libraries: Introduction

 But, the evolution of hardware did not stop there.
 Modern high-performance computers employ non-uniform memory architectures (NUMAs), which cannot be efficiently targeted with shared-memory parallellism; distributed-memory programming models such as the message passing interface (MPI) are instead required, accompanied with the use of distributed computing algorithms which are considerably more difficult to develop than their sequential or shared-memory counterparts.

-A further development is the advent of general-purpose graphics processing units (GPGPUs), which are excellent for pure number crunching.
-GPGPUs have become a quintessential part of the fastest available supercomputers, such as the LUMI supercomputer based in Finland.
-Unfortunately, GPGPUs require the use of a suitable, GPGPU-friendly algorithm, which limits their applicability in many tasks.
-For instance, the evaluation of two-electron integrals for high angular momenta is challenging to due to the inherent memory limitations of GPGPUs, and this task has only recently been successfully achieved with high peak floating point operation (FLOP) rates.\citep{Asadchev2023_JCTC_1698,Asadchev2023__}
+A further development is the advent of general-purpose graphics processing units (GPGPUs), which have become a quintessential part of the fastest available supercomputers.
+For instance, 7 out of the 10 fastest systems on the most recent top-500 list of supercomputers\bibnote{\url{https://www.top500.org/lists/top500/2023/06/}, accessed 5 Oct 2023.} rely on GPGPUs, and only the Fugaku\citep{Sato2022_IM_26} (\#2 on the list), Sunway Taihulight\citep{Fu2016_SCIS_72001} (\#7 on the list), and Tianhe-2A\citep{Liao2014_FoCS_345} (\#10 on the list) supercomputers do not use GPGPUs.
+Still, achieving good performance on even these three non-GPGPU systems requires employing implementations reminiscent of those optimal for GPGPU systems, as well.

+As a result, good GPGPU support has become an important consideration in scientific software development.
+Unfortunately, classical algorithms designed for CPUs often run poorly on GPGPUs, and the algorithms usually need to be redesigned into forms that are more vectorizable, have higher arithmetic intensity, and are more suitable for massively parallel computation.
+As an in-depth discussion on this topic is beyond the scope of this work, I refer the reader to the recent perspective by \citet{Felice2023_JCTC_} and references therein for further analysis.

-Taking advantage of the full power of even a single node of a modern supercomputer therefore requires efficient utilization of both NUMA and GPGPU aspects, which have not been traditionally targeted by scientific software developers, as these platforms have only recently become important.
+In summary, taking advantage of the full power of even a single node of a modern supercomputer therefore requires efficient utilization of both NUMA and GPGPU aspects, which have not been traditionally targeted by scientific software developers, as these platforms have only recently become important.
 Indeed, many scientists still privately admit hoping that they could forget altogether about the intricacies of NUMA and GPGPUs, and instead to continue targetting traditional, simpler-to-program shared-memory computers.
+In the present day, such a strategy unfortunately limits scalability to low-end commodity hardware.

 The development of programming languages, \ref{enu:computer-programming-models}, has partly addressed the aforementioned issues.
 For instance, the OpenMP programming model greatly simplifies code development for shared-memory architectures: in the extreme case, legacy software can be efficiently parallellized with OpenMP by the addition of a few critically placed parallel loop statements.